This is an original piece of content, co-written by The Sales Health Institute and Starts With Me.

 In our highly connected world, we are losing our ability to pause, slow down and have meaningful conversations with each other.
 It seems that we can’t even acknowledge that we are lost in unawareness.

-The rise in open office concepts is not bringing about the increased communication and employee engagement it was purported to.
+The rise in open office concepts is not bringing about the increased communication and employee engagement we hoped it would.
 Read more in this fascinating study from Harvard.

 Open environments are not new to sales.
 There has always been the “sales bullpen” or “sales floor” that carries infectious energy when salespeople are pitching.
 With the walls down, privacy is restricted and everyone must be “ON” all the time.

-These days conversations with customers, managers and colleagues rarely happen face to face, because they’ve been replaced by digital communication under the assumption of improved productivity.
+These days conversations with customers, managers and colleagues rarely happen face to face.
+They have been replaced by digital communication under the assumption of improving productivity.
 These tools turn human experience into emoticons and remove non-verbal communication.

 The digital channels create more problems than they solve.
-According to some research up to 80% of human interaction is done through non-verbal cues that only occur in face to face interactions.
-It is no wonder that when mental health challenges arise, individuals feel lonely as they are left to confide in a hug emoji.
+According to research, up to 80% of human interaction is done through non-verbal cues.
+This means they can only occur in face to face interactions.
+As a result, it is not surprising that when mental health challenges arise, individuals feel lonely and are left to confide in a hug emoji.

 Workplaces can benefit from creating opportunities to have difficult face to face conversations onsite.

 One primary benefit of dialogue, is practicing how to think through problems.
-Salespeople will benefit greatly from these discussions, because they can learn how to regain perspective and balance their mental health after stressful moments throughout the day.
+Conversations will help salespeople learn how to regain perspective.
+Learn how to balance their mental health after stressful moments throughout the day.

 Without these opportunities, salespeople often turn to after-work trips to the bar where they can vent and decompress.
-However beneficial a pint with friends can be, it is rarely conducive to solving emotional and psychological problems.
+Though a pint with friends can be fun, but it is rarely conducive to solving emotional and psychological problems.